mustafafarag/Automate-AWS-Infrastructure-Project-using-Terraform/README.md

-Carete cidr blocks ( VPC & Subnet).
+- Create cidr blocks ( VPC & Subnet).

 cidr block will be referenced from the tf.vars file and and